 CNP Assurances recommends that the structure of the executive director's compensation be balanced between the fixed and variable portion, as well as between the short-term and long-term components (at least three years).
-The recommended target compensation structure is composed of 25% fixed compensation, 25% annual variable compensation and 50% multi-year and longterm variable compensation.
-CNP Assurances nevertheless accepts some flexibility for this target if the company can justify that the proposed compensation structure encourages the executive officer to pursue a long-term financial and non-financial performance objective
+The recommended target compensation structure is composed of 25% fixed compensation, 25% annual variable compensation and 50% multi-year and long-term variable compensation.
+CNP Assurances nevertheless accepts some flexibility for this target if the company can justify that the proposed compensation structure encourages the executive officer to pursue a long-term financial and non-financial performance objective.

-CNP Assurances will not approve executive compensation:
+CNP Assurances will not approve executive officer compensation:

-- When the executive officer's total compensation, including fixed and variable portions (annual, multi-annual and long-term bonuses), is greater than 150% of the median of the total compensation of executive officers of European listed companies in the same sector or 150% of the median of the total compensation of executive officers of a relevant market index - When the executive officer's total compensation is more than 100 times the median employee compensation, calculated for a scope covering at least 80% of French employees (or 80% of employees in the main country of activity) - When the target compensation structure differs significantly from the recommended target compensation structure - When the weighting of qualitative criteria, which are more difficult to assess, in determining the executive officer's variable compensation is greater than 30% - When it considers that the company is exposed to environmental risk but that it has not taken and implemented sufficiently ambitious decisions regarding climate action and when the CEO's variable compensation does not include verifiable, challenging and relevant environmental criteria in line with the Paris Agreement
+- When the executive officer's total compensation, including fixed and variable portions (annual, multi-annual and long-term bonuses), is greater than 150% of the median of the total compensation of executive officers of European listed companies in the same sector or 150% of the median of the total compensation of executive officers of a relevant market index - When the executive officer's total compensation is more than 100 times the median employee compensation, calculated for a scope covering at least 80% of French employees (or 80% of employees in the main country of activity) - When the target compensation structure is significantly different from the recommended target compensation structure (25% fixed compensation, 25% annual variable compensation and 50% multi-year and long-term variable compensation) - When the weighting of qualitative criteria in determining the executive officer's variable compensation is greater than 30% - When there is no link between annual or long-term variable compensation and company performance - When variable compensation (annual, multi-year and long-term) does not include at least 15% CSR criteria - When the Board of Directors has submitted a Say on Climate resolution for shareholder approval and the executive officer's variable compensation does not significantly reflect the Say on Climate Targets - If the company is considered by CNP Assurances as a company with environmental risk that fails to implement sufficiently ambitious decisions on combating climate change or fails to publish its greenhouse gas emissions.

-3.2.2 Compensation in the form of stock options, free or performance shares
+3.2.2 Compensation in the form of stock options, bonus or performance shares

-These incentives must remain within reasonable limits, both as a percentage of capital and in absolute value, overall and individually.
+Long-term incentive plans must remain within reasonable limits, both as a percentage of capital and in absolute value, overall and individually.